vitalboyzf/cloudberrydb-site/src/pages/bootcamp/102-cbdb-crash-course.md

 **CBDB mirroring overview:**

-Each segment instance in a Cloudberry Database has 2 possible roles: primary and mirror.
+Each segment instance in a Apache Cloudberry has 2 possible roles: primary and mirror.

 - Primary role: serves user queries.
 - Mirror role: tracks and records data changes from the primary using WAL replication but does not serve user queries.